ApexNode-host/ApexNode-Docs/games/index.md

 # Game Server Guides

-Find step-by-step guides on how to configure and optimize servers for Minecraft, Project Zomboid, BeamMP, Terraria, Palworld, Vintage Story, and more.
+Find step-by-step guides on how to configure and optimize servers for Minecraft, Project Zomboid, BeamNG (BeamMP), Terraria, Palworld, Vintage Story, and more.
 Additionally you'll find guides on how to install mods and plugins for various supported games.

 ### Minecraft Guides